leahgrace555/learning-journal/blogpost7.md

 |Decrement    | - -        | Subtracts one from the current value
 Modulus       | %          | Divides two values and returns the remainder|

 The order of operations apply here as they do in math.
 Multiplication and division are performed before addition and subtraction.
-To change the order of operations, use parenthasis to indicate which operation should be performed first.
+To change the order of operations, use parentheses to indicate which operation should be performed first.

 ### String Operators: